Head to Head Survey: Wowjoint (OTCMKTS:BWOWF) vs. Hyster-Yale Materials Handling (OTCMKTS:HY)

-Wowjoint (OTCMKTS:BWOWF) and Hyster-Yale Materials Handling (NYSE:HY) are both industrial products companies, but which is the superior stock?
-We will compare the two companies based on the strength of their earnings, valuation, dividends, profitability, institutional ownership, analyst recommendations and risk.
+Wowjoint (OTCMKTS:BWOWF) and Hyster-Yale Materials Handling (NYSE:HY) are both industrial products companies, but which is the superior investment?
+We will compare the two companies based on the strength of their analyst recommendations, earnings, institutional ownership, valuation, profitability, risk and dividends.

+Wowjoint has a beta of 4.38, meaning that its share price is 338% more volatile than the S&P 500.
+Comparatively, Hyster-Yale Materials Handling has a beta of 1.17, meaning that its share price is 17% more volatile than the S&P 500.

-This table compares Wowjoint and Hyster-Yale Materials Handling’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Wowjoint and Hyster-Yale Materials Handling’s revenue, earnings per share and valuation.

 |Gross Revenue